Recommended Texts

 Western Mystery Tradition

 The Secret Teachings of All Ages by Manly P. Hall –The classic, most comprehensive book on various aspects of the Western Mystery Tradition.
 This is a must-have for your collection if you don’t already own it.
 It’s useful as a reference that you’ll return to over and over.
-Please note that the large hardcover edition available from the Philosophical Research Society is wonderful, but many appreciate having a smaller paperback version.
+Please note that the large hardcover edition available from the Philosophical Research Society has all the original large format artwork that the paperback readers’ edition does not.

 The Mystery Traditions: Secret Symbols and Sacred Art by James Wasserman – A wonderful collection of esoteric art, this book is a feast for the eyes.
 Wasserman has done a wonderful job putting these images together along with the commentary.